“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Rather evil, isn’t it?” the doctor asked, truly worried.
 “As the Klingons would say, it is certainly ‘without honor’.”

 Jaarid grimaced even as he nodded in agreement.
-“I think even Captain DeLuca, with his distaste for Klingon cultural tenets, would agree with that assessment, Doctor.”
+“I think even Captain Murphy, with his distaste for Klingon cultural tenets, would agree with that assessment, Doctor.”
 He then jerked his head in Telek’s direction.
-“Scanning her is likely useless, though when I first met her I scanned her and I only got one biosign, not seven hundred.
+“Scanning her is likely useless, though when I first met her I scanned her and I only got one biosign, not six hundred.
 What about a blood sample?
 I remember that blood screenings were being used during the war as a detection procedure against Changeling infiltrators.”

 “We shouldn’t go near her.
 I doubt that our sterilizers would protect us from the sheer number of muta-prions that she must contain in her blood stream.
 It’s a miracle, really, that she hasn’t tried to infect you already, or Lt.
 Hollen.”